Notes

 - Pivot your weight forwarding using your right foot as a base

-A variation that can be done early in a ramp up process is holding your balance a second or two every time you plant outside the ladder.
+Variation: Hold your balance a second or two every time you plant outside the ladder.
 Focus on even balance and the weight transfer, not allowing your knees to bend inward.
+This is a good exercise for phases 1 and 2.

-The idea is to go down one side of the ladder, touching both feet alternately inside a square and outside the ladder (roughly even with a rung).
+The idea is to go down one side of the ladder, touching both feet alternately inside a square and outside the ladder.
 Your body/center of gravity should stay over the side of the ladder, and your arms should be swinging at half time (once each time you cross over the side of the ladder).
 Mirror this in down and back pairs.

 - From the perspective shown above, start down and to the left of the ladder.